Working papers

 *.
 Social Media and Finance (review article)

-Oxford Research Encyclopedia of Economics and Finance (forthcoming)
+Oxford Research Encyclopedia of Economics and Finance (2024)

 (with